Saturday, May 04, 2024

 I honestly recall very little of my first time in Indonesia beyond a round of golf we played on the final day.
 We stayed at Angsana Bintan, on the island’s north coast.
 It features an 18-hole golf course, designed by Greg Norman, that’s popular with day-tripping golfers from Singapore, as well as those seeking a semi-luxurious golf break.

-This time we stayed at Club Med, located on northeast coast of Bintan.
+This time we stayed at Club Med, located on the northeast coast of Bintan.
 The resort is located next to another of the island’s renowned golf courses, this time designed by Jack Nicholas.
 Once again, we caught a ferry from Singapore and stayed three nights from 21-24 March 2004.
 I recall several memorable moments during this second trip to Indonesia.

 For example, I’d recently returned from overseas and found myself battling some kind of bug soon after arriving.
 Or at least I thought it was a bug.
 Years later I discovered that I was chronically lactose intolerant.
 As a result, in hindsight, it was highly likely I was simply suffering from a lactose overload.

 On our first day, we gave everyone the afternoon off to rest and recover before we kicked off the event with an evening welcome.
 I spent much of the afternoon in and out of the resort’s pool.
 Foolishly I neglected the sunscreen and managed to give myself an appalling dose of sunburn.
-I spent the next three days sore to touch, looking as red as a beetroot.
+I spent the next three days sore to touch and looking as red as a beetroot.

 I also recall wandering down to the beach several times.
 On my first visit, I was shocked to find the sand stained by tar-like blobs of heavy oil.
 These sticky blobs were everywhere and quickly made a mess of anything that came into contact with them.
 I later discovered that resort staff came down before dawn each day to rake them off the beach before the guests awoke.
 Of course, the surf soon dumped a fresh load along the shore.